rupeshtiwari/coding-example-estore-angular-ui-composition/README.md

 # e-Store UI Composition sample App using Angular and NgRX

-- e-Store is a prototype client side application which solves UI-Composition problem for microservices.
-And proposes potential micro-frontend architecture.
+**e-Store** is a client side prototype application to solves **UI-Composition** problem for micro services architecture.
+This application proposes potential micro-frontend architecture for UI framework using Angular and NgRX.

-- Online shoping application has below use cases implementations in this project:
+**e-store** shoping application has below use cases implementations in this project:

 - ✔️ Listing Items for online sales
 - ✔️ Adding Item to Cart
 - ✔️ View Cart
 - ✔️ Checkout
 - ✔️ Submit Order

 ## Code Architecture